 - Number of Holdings

 - Indexes Tracked

 - Sector Exposure

 From an Assets Under Management perspective, Vanguard’s VTI is larger (283 BILLION) vs. 43 BILLION for ITOT.
 It turns out VTI is in the top three largest ETF’s.
 SPY and IVV are the only ones larger.

 Expense ratio is one of the first things investors should look at it, as it’s a cost that is passed on to them.
 Usually with total market ETF’s, expense ratios aren’t too much of a concern.
 Both Ishares ITOT and Vanguard’s VTI have extremely low expense ratios of 0.03%.

 VTI has over 4000 holdings, while ITOT has 3660.
 If your idea of better is more holdings, then VTI is clearly the winner.
-You are getting a wee bit more of Apple and Microsoft.
+You are getting a tiny bit more of Apple and Microsoft as well.
 At the same time, maybe some of its holdings aren’t additional ones you need or want?
 That’s something you have to decide with your own personal portfolio.
 For the sake of this article, I’ll assume more diversification is better.

 What Index do they Track?